-- 5. Press the TRF key, the entered data will be written and the data for the next Tel Port No. will be displayed. - After entering the desired data for the last Tel Port No., press the TRF key to write the data and advance to Memory Block 4-03 (Internal Zone Paging Selection). - 7.
+- Press the TRF key; the entered data is written and the data for the next Tel Port No. is displayed. - 6.
+After entering the desired data for the last Tel Port No., press the TRF key to write the data and advance to Memory Block 4-03 (Internal Zone Paging Selection). - 7.
 Press the SPKR key to go back on-line.